 All students enrolled in the M.D.
-Program must attend full-time and take the educational modules as a cohort group.
+Program must attend full-time.
+The educational modules and clerkships in the first, second, and third academic years must be taken as a cohort group.
+Students must be enrolled and active in the corresponding academic term at the time of graduation.
 Exceptions to these enrollment requirements are granted only in cases of documented medical hardship.
-Requests for an exception should be directed to the College of Medicine Associate Dean for Students in writing.
+Requests for an exception should be directed to the College of Medicine associate dean for students in writing.